flags/Reactor-3/readme.md

 =====
 While these applications are stable, they are not as well-developed as Reactor 3.

-* Terraform - Level editor.
+* Terraform - `terraform.py` - Level editor.
+Very much in development.
-* ReactorWatch - Web-based debugger.
+* ReactorWatch - `tools/ReactorWatch.py` - Web-based debugger.
+Connects to the currently running instance of Reactor 3 and displays debug information via a web interface.
+Requires Reactor 3 to be running with the `--debug` argument.

 Controls
 ========